-Cristina Baldacci received her PhD in Art History and Theory from the Università Iuav di Venezia (in conjunction with the Università Ca’ Foscari Venezia), where she spent two additional years as a Postdoctoral Research Fellow.
-She has previously taught at the Università degli Studi di Milano, the Università Cattolica del Sacro Cuore, and the Politecnico di Milano, and has conducted research as a Visiting Scholar at both Columbia University and the City University of New York.
-She recently co-curated the exhibition New Arrivals: Highlights from the Bianca and Mario Bertolini’s Donation (Museo del Novecento, Milan, 2015) and was part of the curatorial team of Ennesima: An Exhibition of Seven Exhibitions on Italian Art (La Triennale di Milano, 2015–16).
+Cristina Baldacci is a Senior Researcher at the Università Ca’ Foscari in Venice.
+She received her PhD in Art History and Theory from the Università Iuav di Venezia, in conjunction with the Università Ca’ Foscari Venezia, where she spent two additional years as a Postdoctoral Research Fellow.
+She has previously taught at the Università degli Studi di Milano, the Università Cattolica del Sacro Cuore, and the Politecnico di Milano, and has conducted research as a Visiting Scholar at Columbia University and the City University of New York.
+She is one of the convenors of the ‘Re’ Interdisciplinary Network of the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH) at the University of Cambridge; and part of the research group Global Art Archive (GAA) of the Departemento de Historia del Arte, Universitat de Barcelona.

 ICI Project 2016-18